swapnil-up/Anki/info to anki passer/README.md

 	1. The anki window needed to be open in the same window as highlighted text.
 Window space is precious and this defeats a part of the purpose of a WM.
 	2. If the active screen was changed then the xdotool commands would execute in the other places.
 It needed to be specifically run from the home screen of anki too.
 	3. Too slow.
 There were manual wait times that I had to encode.
 I couldn't do anything else during either.
 This was not async, which turned me off the idea.
+	4. Other editors like Geany, Notepadqq, YAD.
+Either the screen was too convoluted or in the case of YAD custom keybindings weren't supported.

 ### Thoughts